Jaya511laxmi/Jaya511laxmi/README.md

 ## 🚀 About Me

 - 👩‍💻 Developer Intern at RivaTek Systems Pvt.
 Ltd.
-- 🔭 Currently working on full-stack web apps using Spring Boot
+- 🔭 Currently working on Data Analytics
 - 🌱 Learning advanced topics like docker and quality assurance
 - 🏆 Awarded ₹80,000 in academic scholarships for performance and dedication